 When property owned by one spouse prior to the marriage increases in value during the marriage, it may also become a mixed asset.
 Deciding whether a mixed asset has appreciated due to passive forces or through marital effort will determine how it is valued and divided.

 Whether an asset should be categorized as marital or separate, or whether a nonmarital asset has been “transmuted” into marital property, is often hotly contested.
 The party claiming that property is separate has the burden of proof.
 They may attempt to trace the asset to a date prior to the marriage or present evidence regarding the intent of a transfer.

 In addition to being categorized, property must also be valued.
 While the value of a bank account may be easily determined, expert witnesses may prove necessary to value certain assets such as a commercial property in a volatile market or a closely held corporation.
 Valuations of complex assets can often become highly contentious, with experts from each side holding widely differing opinions.

 In the case of mixed property, determining an exact number for the marital versus separate portions of an asset can be more art than science.
 Using trustworthy and reputable experts who provide accurate assessments, regardless of which party they are hired by, is essential.
-At Phyllis G. Bossin & Associates, our lawyers are experienced in dealing with complex valuations and regularly enlist the services of renowned experts when necessary.
+At Phyllis G. Bossin Co., L.P.A., our lawyers are experienced in dealing with complex valuations and regularly enlist the services of renowned experts when necessary.